plotly/dash-sample-apps/apps/dashr-daq-iv-tracer/README.md

 `dashr-daq-iv-tracer` uses the graphic elements of Dash DAQ to create an interface for acquiring current-voltage I-V curves with a Keithley 2400 SourceMeter.
 [Try this demo app](https://github.com/plotly/dash-sample-apps/tree/master/apps/dashr-daq-iv-tracer) on the Dash Deployment Server.

-Also, you can access to python version in the [Dash Gallery](https://dash-gallery.plotly.host/dash-daq-iv-tracer/).
+Also, you can access the Python version in the [Dash Gallery](https://dash-gallery.plotly.host/dash-daq-iv-tracer/).
 ### IV Curves

 I-V curve is a good way to characterize electronic components (diode, transistor or solar cells) and extract their operating properties.
 It is widely used in electrical engineering and physics.